eider-rpc/eider-doc/concepts.rst

 they were created is closed.

-Object class definitions follow the normal syntax, semantics, and conventions of their host languages, with one important exception: any property that does not begin with an underscore (``_``) will be remotely callable as a method.
+Object class definitions follow the normal syntax, semantics, and conventions of their host languages, with one important proviso: any property or method that begins with an underscore (``_``) will be not be remotely accessible.
-Data members and private methods should always be prefixed with ``_``.
+This rule allows objects to protect private internal data from remote clients.
+:ref:`Accessors <sugar_data>` may be defined to give access to internal data.

 Every object inherits a few basic methods: